procooho/wow-guild-raid-ilvl/README.md

 ---

 **To Do**
- - Home
-     - Show all raiders in one screen sort by role (Maybe Toggle Button?)
-     - Add Icons??
- - Manage
-    - Need Fix - Order of result is keep changing...
-    - Add Icons??
+- Authentication for add roster??

 ---

 ## Update Log

+---

+**Aug 27 2025 v1**
+- Home
+    - Show all raiders in one screen sort by role (Summary)
+- Class Icons are added to all pages
+    - API updated to show class icons
+- Entire site's visibility imporved
+- Code comments added / updated
+- Add New Raider button will stay disabled until security implementation.
+- Unnecessary files removed
+- Import for all files arranged

 ---